-The Foundation does not fund endowment campaigns, religious or political activities.
+The Foundation does not fund endowment campaigns, or religious or political activities.

 Grant Applications must be submitted and signed by the organization or individual requesting the grant.
 Persons submitting Grant Applications may request assistance in preparing the Applications from a PGA Professional or the Foundation.
-The Grant Application deadline for 2022 programs is Wednesday, March 16th, 2022.
-Grant Applications may be submitted past the deadline or throughout the year, however, consideration of Grant Applications submitted after the deadline is not guaranteed.
+The Grant Application deadline for 2023 programs is Wednesday, March 15th, 2023.
+Grant Applications may be submitted past the deadline or throughout the year.
+However, consideration of Grant Applications submitted after the deadline is not guaranteed.
 Individuals or organizations may also apply for grants in consecutive years.
 Grant awards will be used solely to run the program described in the Grant Application and no one individual or organization is to profit from the grant.